bidwolf/alura-courses/pythonCourse/README.md

 > You can see all atributes of a class using `dir(instance)` that return a dictionary
 > including default ones (all classes have those, something like `__shared_property__`).
 >
-> You can also see all atributes uniques of a class using `vars(instance)` that return a dictionary only with attributes of that class.
+> You can also see all atributes uniques of a class using `vars(instance)` that return a dictionary only with attributes of the instance of that class.

 ### Constructors